Why Your Brain Replays Conversations at Night (And How to Stop It)

 You attempt to drown out your thoughts instead of figuring out why they’re there.

-You think the issue is that you can’t rest, rather than the possibility that your mind has something it hasn’t figured out a place to set down yet.
+You think the issue is that you can’t rest, rather than the possibility that your mind has something it still needs to resolve.

 It stays in the background, quietly draining your mental energy.
-And that’s exactly why we need to put more emphasis on it and on our healing.
+And that’s precisely why we need to put more emphasis on it and on our healing.

 Studies suggest that overthinking is often linked to how the brain processes uncertainty and unresolved stress.